KCTaka/Tiktok-Voice-Dubber/README.md

 # Video Clip Processing Pipeline

-This project provides a Python script (`main.py`) to automate a video processing pipeline.
-It allows users to clip a section of a video, extract and edit its subtitles, generate Text-to-Speech (TTS) audio for the edited dialogue, separate background music from the original clip's audio, and finally combine the clipped video (without its original audio) with the generated TTS and background audio tracks.
+This project provides a Python script (`main.py`) to automate a video processing pipeline, specifically designed for **MKV video files containing embedded subtitle tracks**.
+It allows users to clip a section of a video, extract and edit its embedded subtitles, generate Text-to-Speech (TTS) audio for the edited dialogue, separate background music from the original clip's audio, and finally combine the clipped video (without its original audio) with the generated TTS and background audio tracks into a new MKV file, including the edited subtitles.

 ## Features

-*   **Video Clipping:** Extracts a specific time segment from a source video file.
+*   **Video Clipping:** Extracts a specific time segment from a source MKV file.
-*   **Subtitle Extraction:** Extracts subtitle tracks from the source video (prioritizes English ASS/SRT).
+*   **Subtitle Extraction:** Extracts embedded subtitle tracks from the source MKV video (prioritizes English ASS/SRT).
 *   **Subtitle Clipping:** Clips the extracted subtitles to match the video clip's duration and adjusts timestamps.
 *   **Subtitle Editing:** Facilitates manual editing of clipped subtitles via a temporary text file.
 *   **TTS Generation:** Generates TTS audio (MP3) from the edited ASS subtitles using character voices.
 *   **Audio Extraction:** Extracts the original audio from the clipped video segment.
 *   **Vocal Removal:** Separates vocals from the extracted audio to isolate background music/effects (using `audio-separator`).
 *   **Audio Mixing:** Combines the generated TTS audio and the background audio into a single track.
-*   **Final Video Combination:** Muxes the clipped video (video stream only) with the mixed audio track.
+*   **Final Video Combination:** Muxes the clipped video (video stream only) with the mixed audio track into a new MKV file.
-*   **Subtitle Muxing:** Adds the edited subtitles back into the final video.
+*   **Subtitle Muxing:** Adds the edited subtitles back into the final MKV video.

 ## Setup